jsonmaur/sass-system/README.md

 ### Class Prefix

 Used to prefix a value to every generated class name.
-This is turned off by default, so classes will look like `.bg-black`. e.g. If set to `sss-`, all the classes generated will look like `.sss-bg-black`.
+This is turned off by default, so classes will look like `.bg-black`. e.g. If set to `ss-`, all the classes generated will look like `.ss-bg-black`.

 > type: `string`
 > default: none